learnk8s/learnk8s.io/src/requests-limits/content.md

 You should simulate 1000 users with a hatch rate of 10.

-As the url of the app, you should use the same URL that was exposed by the cluster.
+As the URL of the app, you should use the same URL that was exposed by the cluster.

-If you forgot, you can retrieve the IP address of the cluster with:
+If you forgot, you could retrieve the IP address of the cluster with:

 ```terminal|command=1|title=bash
 minikube ip